 Impacts to wildlife and habitats from the Proposed Action would be minor.
+Once land application of septage begins, impacts would begin and would continue indefinitely or until SCE discontinues the Proposed Action.

 Wildlife tends to avoid areas where human scents and activities are present including, but not limited to, septage land application sites.
 Montana Fish, Wildlife & Parks (FWP) manages the overall wildlife populations of the region.
-Species of fish, amphibians, and aquatic invertebrates and plants are not included on the following lists because land application activities would not impact nearby perennial waters based on STP requirements for minimum setbacks, maximum slopes, and elimination of runoff.
+Species of fish, amphibians, and aquatic invertebrates and plants are not included on the following lists because land application activities would not impact nearby perennial waters based on STP requirements for minimum setbacks, maximum slopes, and elimination of runoff (see Sections 2.2.1 and 3.2.4.1).

 The applicant does not plan to expand the Site beyond the boundaries described in the application.
 Therefore, no habitats outside the land application areas would be impacted because human activities would be constrained to the Site's boundaries.
-Odors are expected to be limited to the area immediately surrounding the point of land application (see Section 3.2.7).
-The Site is in a rural portion of Fergus County on land used for agricultural production.
+Odors are expected to be limited to the area immediately surrounding the point of land application (see Section 3.2.5).
+The Site is in a rural portion of Broadwater County on land used for agricultural production.
 Adjacent land use in the vicinity of the Site includes a mix of row crop agricultural production, grazing, and grasslands.